 Congenital Flexion Contracture of the Finger

-- Management: Conservative first-line: stretching exercises and static/dynamic splinting for minimum 6 months
+- Conservative first-line for ALL cases: stretching plus static/dynamic splinting for minimum 6 months before any surgery

 No single anatomical cause exists.
 Multiple structures implicated: FDS abnormalities (short/tight/anomalous), lumbrical anomalies, volar plate contracture, skin shortage, accessory muscles, and secondary joint remodeling.
 Treatment must address ALL contributing factors.
 This is why surgical outcomes are unpredictable.